New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

 \section{Introduction and Summary}

 The localization technique refers to an exact WKB method by virtue of which the semi-classical approximation becomes exact.
-Roughly speaking, the technique practices in two steps: \begin{itemize} \item identifying nilpotent symmetry and its critical points \item evaluating steepest descent integrals about each critical points. \end{itemize} The exact result is then obtained from the sum of these contributions over all critical points.
-The localization technique has been extensively studied for a broad class of quantum field theories that admit Lagrangian descriptions, in particular, supersymmetric or topological quantum field theories.
+It has been extensively studied for a broad class of quantum field theories that admit Lagrangian descriptions, in particular, supersymmetric or topological quantum field theories.
 For instance, the topological quantum field theories (TQFTs) whose action is BRST-exact\footnote{These TQFTs are commonly known as ``of cohomological type''.} are semi-classically exact since their coupling constant is a gauge parameter which can be taken arbitrarily small.
 A traditional route for constructing TQFTs is by topologically twisting supersymmetric quantum field theories (SQFTs) by means of a conserved R-symmetry.
 Hence, the localization technique has frequently been associated to SQFTs since the early days.

+Recently, starting from the work \cite{Pestun:2007rz}, localization technique has been revived for various SQFTs, without connecting it to TQFTs in any explicit manner.
+Rather, in this point of view, localization is the consequence of the existence of a global (nilpotent on physical states) supercharge when the SQFT is defined on specific external backgrounds.
+These external backgrounds may be identified, as done first in \cite{Festuccia:2011ws}, with an off-shell configuration of a supergravity (SG) multiplet that the SQFT can couple to.
+Global supercharges of the SQFT are in correspondence with generalized covariantly constant spinors that set the supersymmetry variations of fermionic fields of the SG multiplet to zero.